inwooCS/inwooCS.old.website/essays/There-Is-No-Proper-Way-To-Learn.md

 <img class="ui top aligned large image" src="../images/thinking.jpg">

 Obviously, this could be interpreted as a personal issue.
-It may be possible that other software developers agree with the notion that coding standards are necessary for learning a new language, but that doesn't solve the inheret problem.
+It may be possible that other software developers agree with the notion that coding standards are necessary for learning a new language, but that doesn't solve the inherent problem.
 We code because we want to make life easier.
 In order to solve a problem, we must tell a computer how to solve that problem the easiest way possible.
 Having coding standards after the initial introduction of the language just hinders the ability of a developer to learn.
 They have their own way of learning, who are we to tell them their way is wrong?